syed-sadain/smart-leads-dashboard/README.md

 cp .env.example .env
 ```

-Configure your MongoDB connection and JWT secret.
+Configure your MongoDB connection string and JWT secret.

 ### 3. Start the application

-From the root directory:
+From the project root:

 ```bash
 docker-compose up -d